Steins;Gate (TV series): Critical response

-Eisenbeis noted the rules for how time travel works as well defined, which he called among the hardest things to do when writing time travel fiction.
-Pierce Drew at The Fandom Post enjoyed the story and characters.
+Eisenbeis noted the rules for how time travel worked as well-defined, which he said was among the hardest things to do when writing time travel fiction.
+Pierce Drew of The Fandom Post enjoyed the story and characters.
 Patrick of Cedar Mill & Bethany Community Libraries called it a "brilliant mash-up of hard science fiction, comedy, romance and drama".
-Santos called the character designs memorable and found it refreshing that the anime featured an overweight person as one of its main characters.
+Santos praised the character designs as memorable and found it refreshing that the anime featured an overweight person as one of its main characters.
 He noted that the backgrounds, while making use of muted and grayish tones, still had enough color to be visually appealing.

-Silverman thought that the series' visuals were uneven for the first half, having some "nice visual flair" at some points, such as a black-and-white scene in episode 11, and some fan-service shots that she found ill-fitting.
+Silverman found that the series' visuals were uneven for the first half, having some "nice visual flair" at some points, such as a black-and-white scene in episode 11, and some fan-service shots that she found ill-fitting.
 For the second half, she found the visuals and audio design to have improved, with a focus on visual themes such as clasped hands, and the use of highly detailed and more realistic art during stressful moments in the story.
-Foote enjoyed the visual presentation of Akihabara, which he described as "lifeless but ever moving, like sand in the desert wind"; he called it evocative of morning street scenes in the directors' earlier work Serial Experiments Lain (1998), and proof that they had not lost their touch since then.
+Foote enjoyed the visual presentation of Akihabara, which he described as "lifeless but ever moving, like sand in the desert wind"; he called it evocative of morning street scenes in the 1998 anime series Serial Experiments Lain, and proof that they had not lost their touch since then.
 Drew thought the visuals were of high quality throughout the series, and that they were a good, albeit less detailed, representation of the art style used in the Steins;Gate game.